-Relating to the CWA Non Fiction, International, Short Story, Endeavour Historical, Goldsboro Gold, John Creasey (New Blood), Ian Fleming Steel Daggers only.
+Relating to the CWA Dagger Awards for: Gold; ALCS Gold for Non Fiction; International; Short Story; Historical; John Creasey (New Blood) and Ian Fleming Steel.
 Any UK publisher may enter titles provided that the work is relevant to the appropriate award, as defined under Eligibility (section 2), and the first UK edition was published within the specified dates of the Judging Period (section 1).
 Publishers in the Republic of Ireland who distribute in the UK via trade channels but do not have a presence in the UK will be accepted if the book is priced in pounds sterling or was dual priced £/€.
 The definition of “work” is a novel, short story or non-fiction book.

-- CWA Goldsboro Gold Dagger: This award is for the best crime fiction novel by an author of any nationality, originally written in English, first published in the UK during the Judging Period.
+- CWA Gold Dagger: This award is for the best crime novel by an author of any nationality, originally written in English, first published in the UK during the Judging Period.
 The broadest definition of the crime novel defines eligible books including thrillers, suspense novels and spy fiction.

 - CWA International Dagger: This award is for crime fiction novels (defined by the broadest definition including thrillers, suspense novels and spy fiction) as long as the book was not originally written in English and has been translated into English for UK publication during the Judging Period.

-- CWA Short Story Dagger: This award is for any crime fiction short story first published in the UK in English in a publication that pays for contributions, or broadcast in the UK in return for payment or E-stories from bona fide publishers that pays for contributions during the Judging Period.
+- CWA Short Story Dagger: This award is for any crime short story first published in the UK in English in a publication that pays for contributions, or broadcast in the UK in return for payment or E-stories from bona fide publishers that pays for contributions during the Judging Period.
 The term short story refers to a work of fiction no shorter than 1,000 and no longer than 15,000 words .

 - Submission of Electronic Files.
-It is now prerequisite of entry that the publisher submit an epub/pdf file version alongside the physical book.
+It is now a prerequisite of entry that the publisher submit an EFILE version alongside the physical book.
 Failure to comply may result in the work being excluded for consideration.
-The Efile must be in a format that is compatible with all standard eReaders, e.g. Kindle, iPad, Kobo, etc. There can be no expiration date associated with the file.
+The EFILE must be in a format that is compatible with all standard eReaders, e.g. Kindle, iPad, Kobo, etc. There can be no expiration date associated with the file.
 Just as before the judges will sign a confidentiality agreement that states they will not pass the digital edition to anyone.
-All eFiles or widgits must be sent “clean,” i.e. with no sales/promotion/quotes material attached.
+All EFILES iles or widgits must be sent “clean,” i.e. with no sales/promotion/quotes material attached.
 Watermarked versions are acceptable but not preferred.

-5. Delivery of Books
+Delivery of Books

-6. Terms and Conditions
+Terms and Conditions

-- Will, on request, provide a cover image, extract and author photograph with the necessary clearances for use on the CWA web site and as part of the Dagger Reads Initiative and other marketing materials.
+- Will, on request, provide a cover image, extract and author photograph with the necessary clearances for use on the CWA website and as part of the Dagger-Reads initiative and other marketing materials.

 Submission of any entry will be taken as complete acceptance of these conditions.
 The CWA will run a campaign promoting the shortlisted titles for all Daggers through social media and other communications.
 In common with most other similar awards we do not give advance notice to winners.